Sarah-C/m5stack-core2-audio-monitor/README.md

 # M5Stack Core 2 Audio - Arduino IDE Version!
 This Fork of the excellent Audio Visualiser by Atomic14/Chris G ( https://hackaday.io/project/178220-m5core-stack2-audio-visualiser ) is a "Download and Upload" single click version of the code for the Arduino.
-The original compiles via PlatformIO.
+The original compiles via PlatformIO which I don't use, so I went about editing it.

-Just download the folder, open the AudioMonitor.ino file, and hit "Upload".
+There's no extra configuring to be done - just download the folder, open the AudioMonitor.ino file, and hit "Upload".

 I've done no coding - this is merely a reconfiguring of the code files to compile under the Arduino IDE.
 (Though getting the paths for the subfolders right for Arduino is a complete PITA.)